oceanbase/oceanbase/docs/coding_standard.md

 5. **It is forbidden to declare non-simple variables in the loop body**.
 If it must be violated, please obtain the consent of the group leader in advance, and explain the reason in detail.
 6. **Resource management follows the principle of "who applies for release"**.
 If resources need to be released, release them before the function returns or at the end of the outermost else branch.
 So if you need to restore the input parameters, do so before the function returns.
 If it must be violated, please obtain the consent of the group leader in advance, and explain the reason in detail.
 ## 12.2 Class
-1. The constructor only does trival initialization.
+1. The constructor only does trivial initialization.
 Each class needs to define at least one constructor, and the destructor with virtual functions or subclasses is declared as virtual.
 2. In order to avoid implicit type conversion, the single-parameter constructor needs to be declared as explicit.
 3. **In principle, the copy constructor must not be used (except for the basic classes that have been defined and used)**.
 If it must be violated, please obtain the consent of the group leader in advance, and explain the reason in detail.
 4. Use `DISALLOW_COPY_AND_ASSIGN` to avoid abuse of copy constructor and assignment operation;